obreitwi/hedup/README.md

 ## Zonefiles

-The zonefiles are searched for at the following locations:
+The zonefiles are searched for in the following locations:
   * `${HOME}/.config/hedup/zonefiles`
   * `/etc/hedup/zonefiles`
   * `${SCRIPT}/hedup/zonefiles`